cloudmesh-community/book/chapters/msg/graphql.md

 ### JSON Web Token Authentication :o:

-Nex we focus on the JSON web token authentication.
+Next we focus on the JSON web token (JWT) authentication.
 It is tyically prefered as it provides a more secure and sophisticated way of authentication.
 As part of the authentication process, a client has to provide a username and a password.
 A limited life time token is generated that is used during the authentication process.
 Once the token is generated, it needs to be provided with each subsequent GraphQL API call to assure the authentication is valid.

+JWT tokens are bearer tokens which need to be passed in HTTP authorization header.
+JWT tokens are very safe against CSRF attacks and are trusted and verified since they are digitally signed.

 The advantage of using frameworks such as the python implementation of GraphQL is that it can leverage existing authetication modules, so we